fmenabe/python-kvm/README.rst

 Usage
 -----
 You need to import the necessary classes from ``unix`` module.
-An hypervisor is represented by the **Hypervisor** class and must wrap an object of type ``unix.Local`` or ``unix.Remote``.
+An hypervisor is represented by the **Hypervisor** object and must wrap an object of type ``unix.Local`` or ``unix.Remote``.
 It theorically support any Unix system, but disks manipulations need *nbd* module to be loaded so it is better to use an ``unix.linux.Linux`` host.